sorskoot/RosieBot/commands.md

 !insta | link to instagram
 !light {color name} | change the background lighting by specifying a CSS-color !merch | Shows the link the the Sorskoot Shop
+!uptime | Shows the amount of time the stream is live

 ## sound fx